Workflow for documenting open source software

 Now, few people want to start reading DocBook source documents and the processing tool chain for obtaining .html or .pdfs out of DocBook is not a one-click thing.
 As well, the documentation was not always kept up-to-date with the implementations during the daily work — rather it was prepared for the next release.
 This but made the life of some users complicated as no easily readable documentation that would describe changes performed on the software between two releases was given.

 Due to the aforementioned issues, I tried something new; The documentation was written in a wiki (a copy is still available at http://sumo.dlr.de/wiki).
 At each release, a script was run that converts them to HTML-pages.

 Now, we could change the documentation within the wiki during the development.
-It should be pointed out that using a wiki is much more comfortable than writing DocBook, even though some great tools like XMLmind XML Editor are available, which I use for several of my own projects.
+It should be pointed out that using a wiki is much more comfortable than writing DocBook, even though some great tools, such as XMLmind XML Editor, are available.
 Consequently, the wiki contained all corrections and changes that resembled the work done between the releases.
-A user who wanted to know the current state of the software could simply look into the wiki - and the wiki's history even supports following relevant changes on the software!
+A user who wanted to know the current state of the software could simply look into the wiki — and the wiki's history even supports following relevant changes on the software!
 When releasing a new version, the according (up-to-date, literally) .html documentation was built by converting the wiki-pages into plain HTML with some surrounding navigation snippets.

 Ok, what about defining some requirements post mortem?
 We have two kinds of open source users; ones who use the release and its stable documentation (now .html, earlier .html and .pdf) and ones who want to use the SVN-version and accordingly need an up-to-date documentation.
 Both benefit from using a wiki-based documentation, used to generate fixed HTML pages at release time.